Figs Nutritional Value and 11 Health Benefits

 1. It is seen that figs work wonders in preventing constipation.
 This is because figs have a good amount of fiber content in them.
 A high amount of fiber is extremely vital for the proper functioning of the digestive system.

-2. For those who are looking forward to shedding some weight, figs are a must-have ingredient for including in the diet.
+2. For those who are looking forward to shedding some weight, figs are a must-have ingredient for inclusion in the diet.
 Doctors in fact prescribe them to obese people for the same.
-Though ironically, figs are also a weight gainer if consumed with milk.
+Ironically, figs are also a weight gainer if consumed with milk.

 3. Fig is a fibrous fruit and contains different types of fibers.
 It also contains pectin which is a soluble fiber.
 Pectin has the property of cleansing the cholesterol out of the body.